Remote Consultations in Mental Health: Learning from Evaluation ReportSeptember 28, 2021

 Microsoft Teams and Zoom were the most mentioned platforms.

-Across the 32 projects, remote working was listed as being used to facilitate:
+Across the 32 projects, remote consultations was listed as being used to facilitate:

 • Individual assessments